You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 Dividend income and savings income falling within the dividend and savings allowances still form part of total income of an individual.

-The starting rate band is only applicable to savings income.
-The 0% rate is not available if the taxable amount of non-savings income exceeds the starting rate band.
+There is also a starting rate band (SRB) of £5,000 which is only applicable to savings income.
+The band is not available if the taxable amount of non-savings income exceeds the SRB.

-Income tax is devolved to Wales on non-savings and non-dividend income.
+Income tax is devolved to Wales.
 Welsh resident taxpayers continue to pay the same overall income tax rates using the UK rates and bands.
 The total rate of income tax = UK income tax + Welsh rate of income tax.
 Savings income and dividend income are taxed using UK tax rates and bands.